Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * the order of the elements is not important

 **B"dnInvert=0:1:2"**
-* the specified Dn DH transformations will be transformation matrix inverted.
-This is not the matrix inverse, but translate and rotate back, i. e. changing the direction of the transformation.
+* the specified Dn transformations will be inverted.
 It is needed when changing from world to workpiece mode.
 This will be explained in detail on the page about CNC 5 axis.

 **B"revertCoordinates=X:Y:Z"**
 * revert axis movement, for cases where the robot moved the object instead of the hotend.
-Same result can be achieved by inverting some matrices
+This will be explained in detail on the page about 4 axis palletized robots.

 # M669 P parameter: preferences
-P is currently not used.
+currently not implemented

 # M669 Q parameter: quality

 Q1 is fast but lowest, Q5 is slow but highest quality of calculation.
 The time needed to calculate depends on the processor speed.
 Slow and high quality means the algorithms takes more time to calculate exact results.
 Quality can be changed anytime between moves, e. g. to print specific object details with higher quality.
 Default is Q3

-# M669 R parameter: reporting
-R is currently not used.
-Maybe reporting fits better and will be implemented in RobotViewer, a DWC plugin.

 # M669 S, T parameters: segmentation